-Experienced Jacksonville Probate Lawyers Ready To Help You
+Experienced Jacksonville Probate Lawyer Ready To Assist You

-Probate is concluded after all the assets are collected, creditors are paid and beneficiaries receive the assets.
+- When Probate is Concluded.
+Probate is concluded after all the assets are collected, creditor claims are settled, and beneficiaries receive the assets.
 There is a specific order of priority of how the assets must be paid and who can be paid first.
-An accounting of what assets were collected, bills were paid, and distributions made is filed confidentially with the court and a copy given to all the same parties.
+Note that any audit or open issues with the Internal Revenue Service, or unsettled lawsuits can delay in closing the estate.
+The IRS is not bound by Florida creditor deadlines.
+An accounting of what assets were collected, bills paid, and distributions made is filed confidentially with the court and a copy given to all parties of the estate.
 If no objections are filed and the court approves the accounting(s), probate can be closed.